 The sinuses are a connected system of air-filled cavities located in the skull.

-Inflammation of the sinuses is caused by a virus, bacteria, fungus, or as a result of allergies.
 The inflammation prevents the sinuses from draining normally, leading to a build up of mucus and secondary infection.

 The main symptoms of sinus infection are nasal obstruction, discolored nasal discharge, and facial pain or pressure that has been present for 7 days or more.